pchandrasekaran1595/Fault-Detection/Contrastive Loss + BCELoss/ReadMe.md

 - This is to be used for testing

-- Used Contrastive Loss to try and seperate apart Samples
+- Uses Contrastive Loss to try and seperate apart Samples